-NHS Scotland's healthcare science workforce spans three divisions, which cover approximately fifty specialties.
+NHS Scotland's healthcare science workforce spans four divisions, which cover approximately fifty specialties.

 Our quick guide [PPT] to healthcare science describes these in more detail.